Neon Underglow Laws

 In case you use a modern LED underglow system capable of changing colors, ensure you never use any color other than white.

-Furthermore in case of a traffic stop ensure you never tell police officers your underglow can change colors, as even installing a system which can display other colors could be considered illegal in New York.
+Furthermore, in case of a traffic stop make sure to never tell police officers your underglow can change colors.
+Even installing an underbody lighting system which can display other colors could be considered illegal in New York.

 Out of state vehicles